 Children and disaster

 "Fifteen months later, for example, many kids' levels of distress were back down within normal limits," Gurwitch told LiveScience.
-Children whose parents were supportive and encouraging during the disaster were more likely to do better later
+Children whose parents were supportive and encouraging during the disaster were more likely to do better later, she said.

 For some young children, 9/11 caused little distress.
 Margery Hirschey, a jewelry designer in Boulder, Colo., kept the television volume down on the morning of the attacks, hoping not to frighten her 9- and 12-year-old daughters.
 Both seemed to view the attacks as a faraway event, Hirschey said; they'd been far more alarmed at the close-to-home Columbine school shooting that had occurred in Littleton, Colo., In 1999.